Icon Park

 Icon Park, originally named I-Drive 360 until 2018, is an entertainment complex in Orlando, Florida, that has been operating since 2015.
-The complex is on 20 acre and has nine featured attractions, including a 400 ft observation wheel, a slingshot ride, a Madame Tussaud's Wax Museum, and a Sea Life aquarium (not to be confused with SeaWorld Orlando).
+The complex is on 20 acre and has nine featured attractions, including a 400 ft observation wheel, a slingshot ride, a Madame Tussaud's Wax Museum, and a Sea Life aquarium.
 The park also has various restaurants, shops, bars, and kiosk vendors.

 Icon Park is not owned and operated as a single enterprise like an ordinary enclosed amusement park; instead, the park is on a 40 acre site together with nearby hotels and restaurants, and the attractions at the site are owned separately and operated by various different companies who lease space and operate as tenants.
 No tickets are needed for members of the public to enter the park itself or to visit the restaurants and shops on the site; rather, tickets for the individual attractions are sold separately or in bundled packages.